Ashleigh's Education Journey

 When students learn about Brazil, they will work on main idea and supporting detail.
 Of course, the more general version is available too!
 Students write the main idea in the center and a detail underneath each flap.
 The graphics on the flaps can help guide students into determining the details.

-When students learn about France, they practice summarizing a nonfiction text.
+When students learn about France in the holidays around the world activity, they practice summarizing a nonfiction text.
 Students make an accordion foldable to organize their summary.

 When studying Germany, students describe events such as St. Claus Day or what children do for Christkindl.